jbrry/Irish-BERT/README.md

 #### Wikipedia Data
 The Wikipedia data is collected later on when running the wiki-bert-pipeline, where the above-listed data will be merged with the Wikipedia data.

-### Training a BERT model with Irish data
+## Training a BERT model with Irish data

 Once you have downloaded the above data, the data can then be collected and processed so that it is ready to be fed into BERT.
-We use the [wiki-bert-pipeline](https://github.com/spyysalo/wiki-bert-pipeline) to tokenise, filter and create vocabularies/training files for BERT.
-This repository is primarily focused on using Wikipedia data.
+We use the [wiki-bert-pipeline](https://github.com/spyysalo/wiki-bert-pipeline) to tokenise, filter and create vocabularies and training files for BERT.
+This wiki-bert-pipeline is primarily focused on using Wikipedia data.
 In order to use external data, see our [forked version of the wiki-bert-pipeline](https://github.com/jbrry/wiki-bert-pipeline).
 In particular, you will need to switch to the `external_data` branch.

 ```bash
 git clone https://github.com/jbrry/wiki-bert-pipeline.git